1897 Atlantic hurricane season: Tropical Storm Six

 The final tropical cyclone was located over the Bahamas on October 23.
 It moved north-northeastward and remained at the same intensity.
 By October 25, the storm began executing a cyclonic loop while offshore the East Coast of the United States.
 Around that time, the system attained its peak intensity with winds of 65 mph (100 km/h).
 Moving southwestward, the storm made landfall near Duck, North Carolina at 2300 UTC on October 25, at the same intensity.
 Early on October 26, the system curved southeastward and quickly moved offshore.
 It then moved eastward and later to the northeast, before becoming extratropical on October 29.
+Chenoweth also proposed the removing of this storm from HURDAT, arguing that weather maps indicate that it never acquired tropical characteristics.

 Along much of the East Coast of the United States, the Weather Bureau warned about gales and rough seas.
 From Cape Hatteras, North Carolina to Maine, storm surge and tides resulted in considerable damage to boardwalks and beach cottages.
 In Virginia, storm surge caused a number of small crafts and a few ships to be washed ashore or destroyed.
 The James River rose to 5 ft above high tide.
 A few cities experienced coastal flooding, including Chincoteague and Norfolk.
 The Willoughby Spit was split by the tides, washing away the Old Point Comfort railroad tracks.
 Cedar Island was "leveled to a mere flat breath of sand".
 Six fatalities were reported in Virginia, four of them from drowning in Newport News, while the other two were caused by electrocution.